-In our ongoing journey of simple living, Masha and I have gotten bolder and bolder when it comes to discarding.
+In our ongoing journey of simple living, Maša and I have gotten bolder when it comes to discarding.
 Partly it’s related to our growth and experience for recognising what’s important and what isn’t.

-However, it’s not always the best decision to go buy one item because it knocks out the need for three items.
-I’ll explain why below.
+However, it’s not always the best decision to buy one item because it knocks out the need for three items.
+I’ll explain why later.

-Example 1 – A super sized phone
+Example 1 – A super-sized phone

-My sister is pretty short so it looked ridiculous for her to be lugging around this ginormous phone.
+My sister is pretty short, so it seemed ridiculous for her to be lugging around this ginormous phone.
 But she insisted, “Mikey, trust me this is the future.
 I can do so much on it.
 I rarely use my tablet or computer anymore.”
 I still thought it was ridiculous.

-Fast forward a few years later and I’ve jumped on the “phablet” bandwagon and I’m now a proud owner of an iPhone 6 Plus.
+Fast forward a few years later, and I’ve jumped on the “phablet” bandwagon, and I’m now a proud owner of an iPhone 6 Plus.
 Most of the western world regardless of the generation has a growing obsession with technology.

-Whilst I love technology, having so many devices starts to become a burden.
+While I love technology, having so many devices starts to become a burden.
 You use this for this, and this for that.
 You end up carrying a whole bunch of charging cables with you when you travel.
 And you have more things to service and store in your house.

 The thing I like about my phone is that it essentially knocks out the need for a tablet, for my lifestyle anyway.
-I can read ebooks on it, browse the internet and play games that I would normally do on my iPad.
+I can read ebooks on it, browse the internet and play games that I would typically do on my iPad.

 Example 2 – Dr Bronner’s all in one soap